johnsonkao0213/kill_time_detection/README.md

 -  [Acknowledgments](#acknowledgments)

 # How to use

-- First, store your own screenshots in the `datasets/screenshots` folders and the corresponding sensor data in the csv file in `datasets/sensor`.
-More folders detail please see [In Details](#in-details).
+- First, store your own screenshots in the datasets/screenshots folder and the corresponding sensor data in a csv file in datasets/sensor.
+See [In Details](#in-details) for more information on the folders.

-- Second, run `create_frame.py` to generate folders storing the 30 seconds window of screenshots as one training data point.
+- Second, run `create_frame.py` to generate folders storing the 30-second window of screenshots as one training data point.

-- Third, run `create_dataset.py` to generate train, val, and test dataset.
+- Third, run `create_dataset.py` to generate train, val, and test datasets.

-- Fourth, run `H5.py` to generate H5 file, which speed up the training precess in the large scale of screenshots data.
+- Fourth, run `H5.py` to generate the H5 file, which speeds up the training process with large amounts of screenshot data.

 - Fifth, to train the sensor model, run `mlp_varlen.py`.
 To train the screenshot model, run `cnn_varlen.py`.
-In both file, you would like to modify the file path for the H5 file and csv file
+In both file, you you will need to modify the file path for the H5 file and csv file.

 ```python